 We use approved, secure methods of transfer and all data being transferred is noted on our information audit so that tracking is easily available, and authorisation is accessible.
-The Data Protection Officer authorises all EU transfers and verifies the encryption and security methods and measures.

 We conduct transfers of personal data to third countries or international organisations where the Commission has advised that adequate levels of protections are in place.
-Such transfers are reviewed by the DPO and carried out following the same process as those within the EU.
-The DPO is responsible for monitoring the approved third country list provided by the

-Commission and only transferring data under this provision to those countries, organisations or sectors listed.
+The DPO is responsible for monitoring the approved third country list provided by the Commission and only transferring data under this provision to those countries, organisations or sectors listed.